MUN-COMP3100/project-abhinavsalganiateam/client/README.md

 Access/Usage - The marker can see the popular movies on the home page.

+Tests - The user should be able to see the popular movies on the home page.

 GUI works as expected.

-4. User Reviews - The user can add the reviews to the database and the user can also delete the reviews from the database.
+4. User Reviews - The user can see the Add Review button after clicking on a movie card.
+The user can see the reviews and add reviews using the Add Review button.
+When the user clicks on the Add Review button, the user can see the form to add the review.
+The user can add the review and see the review on the page.

 Working - Client side only